filtercutter/Website/_posts/2012-05-22-filtercutters-orchestra.md

 Filtercutter was pulling the strings with the main sampler and a mixing desk, together with two keyboardists (Bojan, Darja) and a percussion player (Stung).

-Usually there was also the helping microphone force from Mc Bojah and Mc Techs.
+Usually there was also the helping microphone force coming from Mc Bojah and Mc Techs.
 They were bringing the vibes up with their rhymes 'n flow.

 <figure class="half">
 	<a href="/images/orkestar2.jpg"><img src="/images/orkestar2.jpg" alt=""></a>